TulkasLaugh/HankVim/README.md

 Useful resource on how to use vim for merge conflicts in git (replace vimdiff with gvimdiff if using GVIM):

 http://www.rosipov.com/blog/use-vimdiff-as-git-mergetool/

+Note: Might have to modify gvim path if on Windows (replace which mvimdiff with path of your gvim.exe) (git config --global difftool.gvimdiff.path `which mvimdiff`; git config --global mergetool.gvimdiff.path `which mvimdiff`)